Skip to main content

 The same can be said in a business environment

-1. Using a typewriter with great pride than using a personal computer to process documents.
-Sure, a typewriter can be handy in filling out checks but there's already better stuff out there.
-Do they even realize that a typewriter these days will just be hard work while using a PC is smart hard work?
+1. Using a typewriter with great pride rather than using a personal computer to process documents.
+Sure, a typewriter can be handy in filling out checks, but there's already better stuff out there.
+Do they even realize that a typewriter these days will just be hard work, while using a PC is smart hard work?

-2. Not buying machinery that could help the laborers do their jobs easier.
-Sure, not everything can be automated (such as packing) but think about transporting the boxes.
-The workers may start to pack things manually (that is, so defects can be checked) but transporting boxes with different machines can allow workers to do more hard work with better output.
+2. Not buying machinery that could help the laborers do their jobs more easily.
+Sure, not everything can be automated (such as packing), but think about transporting the boxes.
+The workers may start to pack things manually (that is, so defects can be checked,) but transporting boxes with different machines can allow workers to do more hard work with better output.

 In the business environment, there's always the quest to evolve.
 Can you imagine if these great businesses such as Asia Brewery, San Miguel Corporation, SM, JG Summit Holdings, etc. got stuck in the past?
 Just think of the quote from the late John Gokongwei Jr. I may never become Gokongwei but I can learn from him.
 Gokongwei's statement of responsiveness to change is there.
 I would enter the Robinson's establishments and what do I see?
 I see a business that's continuously evolving.
 I entered Summit Galleria and saw the awesomeness of the innovation.
 What if Gokongwei chose to get arrogant and never innovate?
 His businesses would've probably perished before he did.
 Instead, keeping that spirit kept the businesses alive.